taubrafi/openQsyn/README.md

 For complete functionality the Control Systems Toolbox is required.

 ### To-Do list:
-- import/export from\to Robust Control Toolbox
+- import/export from\to Robust Control Toolbox without using symbolic toolbox
 - cascade design support
 - MIMO design support